 Metal Roofing Components

 METAL COILS/SHEETS – Metal coils are long, continuous metal rolls that have been treated or coated with paint.
-All metal roofing starts out as metal coil or sheet metal, which is then rolled out, cut, and rollformed into a panel for installation.
+All metal roofing starts out as coil or sheet metal, which is then rolled out, cut, and rollformed into a panel for installation.

 PANELS – Panels are the rollformed pieces of metal coil that have been shaped into the desired profile/ribbing structure and are ready to be seamed together to form a roof.